sandysanthosh/Java-Interview-Programs/README.md

 174 .
 When does a Java collection throw UnsupportedOperationException?

 175 .
 What is difference between fail-safe and fail-fast iterators?

 176 .
 What are atomic operations in Java?

 177 .
 What is BlockingQueue in Java?

+#### Generics

-Generics 178 .
+178 .
 What are Generics?

 179 .
 Why do we need Generics?
 Can you give an example of how Generics make a program more flexible?

 180 .
 How do you declare a generic class?

 181 .
 What are the restrictions in using generic type that is declared in a class declaration?

 182 .
 How can we restrict Generics to a subclass of particular class?

 183 .
 How can we restrict Generics to a super class of particular class?

 184 .
 Can you give an example of a generic method?
+Multi threading

-Multi threading 185 .
+185 .
 What is the need for threads in Java?

 186 .
 How do you create a thread?

 187 .
 How do you create a thread by extending thread class?

 188 .
 How do you create a thread by implementing runnable interface?

 189 .
 How do you run a thread in Java?

 190 .
 What are the different states of a thread?

 191 .
 What is priority of a thread?
 How do you change the priority of a thread?

 192 .
 What is executorservice?

 193 .
 Can you give an example for executorservice?

 194 .
 Explain different ways of creating executor services .

 195 .
 How do you check whether an executionservice task executed successfully?

 196 .
 What is callable?
 How do you execute a callable from executionservice?

 197 .
 What is synchronization of threads?

 198 .
 Can you give an example of a synchronized block?

 199 .
 Can a static method be synchronized?

 200 .
 What is the use of join method in threads?

 201 .
 Describe a few other important methods in threads?

 202 .
 What is a deadlock?

 203 .
 What are the important methods in Java for inter-thread communication?

 204 .
 What is the use of wait method?

 205 .
 What is the use of notify method?

  206 .
 What is the use of notifyall method?

 207 .
 Can you write a synchronized program with wait and notify methods?
-Functional Programming - Lamdba expressions and Streams 208 .
+Functional Programming - Lamdba expressions and Streams

+208 .
 What is functional programming?

 209 .
 Can you give an example of functional programming?

 210 .
 What is a stream?

  211 .
 Explain about streams with an example? what are intermediate operations in streams?

 212 .
 What are terminal operations in streams?

 213 .
 What are method references?

 214 .
 What are lambda expressions?

 215 .
 Can you give an example of lambda expression?

 216 .
 Can you explain the relationship between lambda expression and functional interfaces?

 217 .
 What is a predicate?

 218 .
 What is the functional interface - function?

 219 .
 What is a consumer?

 220 .
 Can you give examples of functional interfaces with multiple arguments?

+#### New Features

-New Features 221 .
+221 .
 What are the new features in Java 5?

 222 .
 What are the new features in Java 6?

 223 .
 What are the new features in Java 7?

 224 .
 What are the new features in Java 8?
-What you can do next?
-[Design Patterns] (https://www.youtube.com/watch?v=f5Rzr5mVNbY) [Maven] (https://courses.in28minutes.com/p/maven-tutorial-for-beginners-in-5-steps) [JSP Servlets] (https://www.youtube.com/watch?v=Vvnliarkw48) [Spring MVC] (https://www.youtube.com/watch?v=BjNhGaZDr0Y)